Crop Wild Relatives of the Desert Borderlands: Program

 5:30 – 7:30 pm

 Location: Downtown Kitchen Carriage House (125 S. Arizona Ave, Tucson, AZ 85701)

 Join chef Janos Wilder and regional food experts to explore the flavors of crop wild relatives and wild foods of the desert borderlands and beyond.

 Fieldtrip: A visit to the Wild Chile Reserve

 9 am – 3 pm

 Location: Rock Corral Canyon, Coronado National Forest

-Guided tour of the wild chile reserve with hosts from the U.S. Forest Service and the University of Arizona.
+Guided tour of the wild chile reserve with hosts from the University of Arizona.
 Tour includes transportation from and to Tucson.
 We will stop for lunch at Elvira’s restaurant in Tubac, Arizona.